Depositing and Reporting Employment Taxes

 In general, you must deposit federal income tax withheld, and both the employer and employee social security and Medicare taxes.

 There are two deposit schedules, monthly and semi-weekly.
 Before the beginning of each calendar year, you must determine which of the two deposit schedules you are required to use.
 To determine your payment schedule, review Publication 15 for Forms 941, 944 and 945, or Publication 51 for Form 943.
-If you fail to make a timely deposit, you may be subject to a 10 percent failure-to-deposit penalty.
+If you fail to make a timely deposit, you may be subject to a failure-to-deposit penalty of up to 15 percent.

 Deposits for FUTA Tax (Form 940) are required for the quarter within which the tax due exceeds $500.
 The tax must be deposited by the end of the month following the end of the quarter.